Sohojoe/DQN_pytorch/Report.md

 This report covers the following areas:

-* An overview of Reinforcement Learning and the Q-learning algorthem.
+* An overview of Reinforcement Learning and the Q-learning algorithm.
 * The DQN Algorithm
 * The implementation of the DQN Algorithm, including model architecture and hyperparameters.
 * The Environment